cieranmorris/USGS-Earthquake-Visualization-Map/README.md

 ### Data Import and Visualization

-Using Leaflet and MapBox in the JavaScript code, all earthquakes from the geoJSON were plotted on the map based on their latitude and longitude.
+Using Leaflet and MapBox in the JavaScript code, all earthquakes from the JSON were converted to a geoJSON and plotted on the map based on their latitude and longitude coordinates.

 * All earthquakes are represented by a semi-transparent circle, which is sized based on the magnitude of the earthquake and color coded based on the depth of the earthquake.
 Specifically, earthquakes with higher magnitudes display a larger radius and earthquakes with greater depth display a deeper shade of red.
+The depth of the earthquake is represented as the third coordinate in the geoJSON data.

 * When clicking on any earthquake radius across the map, a popup appears providing additional information about the earthquake including relative location, date and time it occurred, and the magnitude.